 Scroll down the list of settings and expand Advanced.
 Continue scroll down to the Reset and clean up section.
 Click Clean up computer. (or visit

 Under Clean up computer > Find and remove harmful software, click the Find button.

 Chrome begins checking for harmful software.
 Be patient as the process will take some time.

 Once completed, Chrome displays either a notification that No harmful software found or a list of software to remove.
 Click the Remove button to remove harmful software, if any.

 Click the back arrow to return to the Reset and clean up section.
 Click Restore settings to their original defaults.

-To reset Chrome, click the RESET button.
+To reset Chrome, click the Reset settings button.
 Be sure to read the notation in the dialog about which features reset.
-If you do not want to proceed, click CANCEL instead.
+If you do not want to proceed, click Cancel instead.

-Close all of the Chrome windows, then relaunch Chrome.
+Close all Chrome windows and tabs, then relaunch Chrome.
 When you reset Chrome, it disabled all extensions.
-To re-enable the extensions you would like to use, click the Customize and control Google Chrome button (three-dot button), and click More tools > Extensions.
+To re-enable the extensions you would like to use, click the Customize and control Google Chrome button (the one with 3 dots), and click More tools > Extensions.